Superdeterminism Without Conspiracy: A Superdeterministic Model

 \subsection{Rational Quantum Mechanics: RaQM}

-Although the invariant set postulate provides a geometric approach to non-conspiratorial superdeterminism, it does not directly address two specific questions.
-Firstly, is it possible for a non-conspiratorial locally-causal superdeterministic model to violate Bell inequalities exactly as does quantum mechanics, and secondly is it possible in such a theory for (\ref{statind}) to be satisfied if $\lambda$ is coarse-grained over any given $\epsilon$-ball $V_\epsilon$ in state space - and hence to be satisfied in corresponding classical theories.

-Motivated by Planck's original proposal to discretise energy levels (and John Wheeler's plea to excise the continuum from physical theory \cite{Wheeler}), a related way to introduce non-conspiratorial superdeterminism into quantum physics is to discretise Hilbert space \cite{Buniy:2005} \cite{Buniy:2006} \cite{Palmer:2020}.
+Motivated by John Wheeler's plea to excise the continuum from physical theory \cite{Wheeler} - see also \cite{Ellis:2018} - a way to introduce non-conspiratorial superdeterminism into quantum physics is to discretise Hilbert space \cite{Buniy:2005} \cite{Buniy:2006} \cite{Palmer:2020} \cite{Carroll:2023}.
 At the experimental level this is surely unexceptionable: all experiments which confirm quantum mechanics will necessarily confirm a model of quantum physics based on discretised Hilbert Space, providing the discretisation is fine enough.
+However, as discussed, such a discretisation has profound implications for the interpretation of quantum experiments